Royal Couple visited Oppland

 You can find a thread about ther visit here.Filed under Norwegian Royals

-Tagged Education, Harald V, Queen Sonja.
+Tagged Education, Harald V of Norway, Queen Sonja of Norway.